fnpratto/DesignPatterns-POO-/README.md

 # Design Patterns
-The goal is to add basic projects and try to refactor them.
+The goal is to add basic projects and try to refactor them. (maybe UML)

 The Design Patterns Catalog:
 ## Creational